The foundational playbook for Founders to create the next

 We applaud your decision to launch an impact-focused startup.
 The world needs more founders like you.

 Unfortunately, despite good intentions and valiant efforts, most impact startups fail.
-This is a sad state of affairs, given that most regenerative and impact startups are committed to making their world a better place.
+This is a sad state of affairs, given that most regenerative and impact startups are committed to making a positive difference in the world.
 Like it or not, that’s the unfortunate truth: Impact entrepreneurship is just plain hard.
-This guide is based on the collective outcomes of hundreds of startups and aims to make your journey to sustainable impact and change easier and attainable.
+This guide is based on the collective experiences of hundreds of startups and aims to ensure these learnings can make your journey to sustainable impact and change easier and attainable.

-Succeeding as a regenerative, impact startup requires a balance between doing good while creating a market-driven growth engine that can be self-sustaining.
-Time and again, we see company founders who believe they have the perfect idea for impact and are ‘guaranteed to succeed.’
-Sooner or later, however, they realize that their bias has clouded their vision, greatly reducing their chance of success before their company gets significant traction.
+Succeeding as a regenerative, impact startup requires a balance between doing good while creating a market-driven, self-sustaining business model.
+Time and again, we encounter company founders who believe they have the perfect idea for impact and are ‘guaranteed to succeed.’
+Sooner or later, however, they realize that their bias has clouded their judgement and has impacted their chance of success.

-As you read the Ultimate Guide to Go from Idea to Leading the Movement, know that the process is not linear and cannot be achieved by following a checklist.
+As you read the Impact Founder Guide to Go from Idea to Leading the Movement, know that the process is not linear and cannot be achieved by following a checklist.
 Your potential target market will be the primary factor to determine your pace of progress.
 There is no prescribed timeframe for moving through the process.
 It could take weeks or months, and in some cases, years.
-Progress does not follow a calendar, rather measured by validating learnings and achieving milestones.
+Progress does not follow a calendar, rather measured by validating assumptions and achieving milestones.

 This guide is intended for Impact entrepreneurs who want to maximize their impact and success.
 It’s for those who are ready to create lasting impact by transforming our world.
 The world is crying out for successful, passionate, impact-minded people.
 This guide offers a proven process to create a sustainable impact startup.
 It’s not done by following a ‘fill-in-the-blanks’ template; It is a foundational framework of proven principles, processes, tools, and mindsets that need to be embedded into your startup (and yourself!) from day one.